Light0913/Datapack-1.14.X-1.17.X-Detection-Radar-v1.2/README.md

 The module can view the outline of minerals and some entities through the box

-After loading the module, you will get the **radish fishing rod**, which is the radar. **Right click to use it**
+After loading the module, you will get the **radish fishing rod**, which is the radar, **Right click to use it**

-Enter **"trigger drget @ s set 1"** to get the radar/enter the radar editing interface, where you can set the radar detection range and detection object
+Enter `trigger drget @ s set 1` to get the radar/enter the radar editing interface, where you can set the radar detection range and detection object